 He served as the commander of the back-up crew of the Apollo program (Apollo 8).

-Neil Armstrong was not supposed to set a first foot on moon rather one of his colleagues Buzz Aldrin was deemed to do this job in the start.
+Neil Armstrong was never going to set a first foot on the moon in fact one of his colleagues Buzz Aldrin was deemed to do this job in the start.
 However, the positions of astronauts in the module became complicated and Aldrin could only reach the hatch by crawling over Armstrong.
-So the plan was changed and finally it was decided that Armstrong would be the first one to step out of module (upon landing) and make history.
+So the plan was changed and finally it was decided that Armstrong would be the one to step out of module (upon landing) and make history.

 People gave three astronauts a warm welcome when they returned to earth on July 24, 1969.
 Crowds all over the streets of New York were anxiously waiting to see this historic moment of their famous heroes.
 Consequently, Armstrong won many awards such as the Congressional Space Medal of Honor and a Medal of Freedom.

 Armstrong underwent severe blocked coronary arteries as a result of which he had to go through bypass surgery on August 7, 2012.
-Consequently, he passed away on August 25, 2012 in Ohio when the surgery caused several complications.
+However he couldn’t held any longer and he passed away on August 25, 2012 in Ohio when the surgery caused several complications.
 On the eve of his death, White House pronounced Armstrong as ‘one of the greatest American heroes of all time’.